Disclose as disabled in your application

 You can complete the questionnaire online or you may request this in another format if you prefer by emailing disapp@uwe.ac.uk.
 The questionnaire is designed to help us work out what information and advice you will need in order to apply for the right funding, as well as any support, equipment and adjustments that you need set up for when you arrive.
 Please ensure you engage with this process and any follow up contact.
 Failure to do so may mean delays in meeting your needs.

 The information that you provide at this stage will not be taken into account when making your academic offer.
-For further information please see our Admissions Policy (PDF).
+For further information please see our admissions policy within the applications and admissions section on our policies page.

 UCAS Code G